yellokat/thesis-workspace/readme.md

 <b>Search B</b> : 35 concrete method AI/ML research papers concerning mamba application in recommender systems were found in top 100 articles.
 Among those articles, 26 papers were accepted to significant journals and conferences.

-11 papers of <b>Search A</b> and <b>Search B</b> overlap.
-After removing the duplicates, a total of 40 papers featured concrete methods of mamba application in recommender systems.
-Among those 40 papers, 27 papers were accepted to recognized journals and conferences.
+Finally, paper lists from <b>Search A</b> and <b>Search B</b> are merged.
+After removing duplicate rows, a total of 39 papers featured concrete methods of mamba application in recommender systems.
+Among those 39 papers, 23 papers were accepted to recognized journals and conferences.